Marijuana Access Stays The Same

 Sonora, CA — Tuolumne County Supervisors held a public hearing about zoning ordinance changes addressing medical marijuana cultivation and selling.
-An ammended motion to table the issue was eventually passed unanimously after much public input.
+An amended motion to table the issue was eventually passed unanimously after much public input.

 Tuolumne County Community Resources Agency Director Bev Shane said “The zoning ordinance right now would not allow a dispensary or a collective in the county itself.”

 Sheriff Jim Mele, followed by District Attorney Michael Knowles, later addressed the issue of current marijuana growth.
 D.A.
 Knowles said the technical term for permitted marijuana growth in Tuolumne County was whatever is “reasonable and necessary for their medical needs.”
 A recommendation from a physician is needed, but there was no further clarification permitted as to what is considered a legitimate recommendation.
 Further discussion on the issue was not allowed during the meeting.

 All the Board members explained their reasons for being in favor of tabling the ordinance until November.
 Board Chair Evan Royce asked for comments from the packed meeting room on the issue of tabling the ordinance.
 After 14 comments, most urging that the ordinance not be tabled, the motion was amended.

 Supervisor Karl Rodefer said, “The ordinance in its current form I think is clearly, for most people, not exactly what they want to see.
 That ordinance is the product of a pretty extensive committee action.
 It has been through the planning commission and their recommendation is, it needs more work.
 For that reason only, I would be in favor of not passing the ordinance in its current form or sending it back.
 I do agree that at the right moment; it maybe November, it may be sometime prior to that, obviously, if things change between now and then, but at the right moment, I think the right way to do that is to involve the community in that process.”